FOSSEE/st-scripts/embellishing_a_plot.rst

 {{{ Show the annotation that has appeared on the plot }}}

-As you can see, the first argument to =annotate= command is the name we would like to mark the point as and the argument after xy= is the point at which the name should appear.
+As you can see, the first argument to =annotate= command is the name we would like to mark the point as and the second argument is the co-ordinates of the point at which the name should appear.
+It is a sequence containing two numbers.
+The first is x co-ordinate and second is y co-ordinate.

 .. #[[Anoop: I think we should tell explicitely that xy takes a sequence or a tuple]]